F4HTB/Universal_HamRadio_Remote_HTML5/README.md

 ```
 [SERVER]

-SERVER port: the server port
+SERVER TCP/IP port:Defautl:8888.The server port

+SERVER Authentification type: Defautl:leave blank.
+Else you can use "FILE" or/and "PAM".

+SERVER database users file: Defautl:UHRR_users.db Only if you use Authentification type "FILE".

+You can change database users file in UHRR.conf.
+To add a user in FILE type, add it in UHRR_users.db (default file name).
+Add one account per line as login password.
+If you plan to use PAM you can add account in command line: adduser --no-create-home --system thecallsign.

+If you whant to change certfile and keyfile, replace "UHRH.crt" and "UHRH.key" in the boot folder, and when the pi boot, it will use those files to start http ssl.

 [AUDIO]

-AUDIO outputdevice: output from audio soundcard to the mic input of TRX
+AUDIO outputdevice: Output from audio soundcard to the mic input of TRX.

-AUDIO inputdevice: input from audio soundcard from the speaker output of TRX
+AUDIO inputdevice: Input from audio soundcard from the speaker output of TRX.

 [HAMLIB]

+HAMLIB radio model: Hamlib trx model.

-HAMLIB com port: com port of the CAT interface
+HAMLIB serial port: Serial port of the CAT interface.

-HAMLIB radio model: hamlib trx model
+HAMLIB radio rate: Serial port baud rate.

-HAMLIB auto tx poweroff: set to auto power off the trx when it's not in use
+HAMLIB auto tx poweroff: Set to auto power off the trx when it's not in use

+[PANADAPTER]

+PANADAPTER FI frequency (hz):

+HAMLIB radio rate (samples/s):

+PANADAPTER frequency correction (ppm):

+PANADAPTER initial gain:

+Possible problem:No
 ```
 ## Possible problem
 No //is for get some problemes from the code